 - Although some Christians have believed that military service is wrong, John the Baptist merely exhorted soldiers to be honest and humane (Luke 3:14), and Peter, when he took the gospel to the centurion Cornelius, who became the first gentile convert, refrained from condemning his profession (Acts 10).

-- Besides all these forms of interaction with the world, we must of course enter the world to preach the gospel.
+- Besides all these forms of interaction with the world, we must enter the world to preach the gospel (Mark 16:15).

 The primary rule